Within Our Gates

-Within Our Gates is a 1920 American silent film by the director Oscar Micheaux that portrays the contemporary racial situation in the United States during the early twentieth century, the years of Jim Crow, the revival of the Ku Klux Klan, the Great Migration of blacks to cities of the North and Midwest, and the emergence of the "New Negro".
-It was part of a genre called race films.
+Within Our Gates is a 1920 American silent race drama film produced, written and directed by Oscar Micheaux.
+The film portrays the contemporary racial situation in the United States during the early twentieth century, the years of Jim Crow, the revival of the Ku Klux Klan, the Great Migration of blacks to cities of the North and Midwest, and the emergence of the "New Negro".

-The plot features an African-American woman who goes North in an effort to raise money for a rural school in the Deep South for poor black children.
-Her romance with a black doctor eventually leads to revelations about her family's past and her own mixed-race, European ancestry.
+The plot features an African-American woman who goes North in an effort to raise money for a rural school in the Deep South for poor Black children.
+Her romance with a Black doctor eventually leads to revelations about her family's past and her own mixed-race, European ancestry.
 The film portrays racial violence under white supremacy, and the lynching of black people.
-Produced, written and directed by Micheaux, it is the oldest known surviving film made by an African-American director and has been named as one of the greatest films of all time by a Black director.
+It is the oldest known surviving film by an African-American director and has been named as one of the greatest films of all time by a Black director.

 Plot

-The film opens with Sylvia Landry (Evelyn Preer), a young African-American woman, visiting her cousin Alma in the North.
+Sylvia Landry, a young African-American woman, visits her cousin Alma in the North.
 Sylvia is waiting for the return of Conrad as they plan to marry.
 Alma also loves Conrad.
 Larry, Alma's step brother, attempts to woo Sylvia but is rebuffed.
 Larry kills a professional gambler after cheating during a game of poker.
 Alma arranges for Sylvia to be caught in a seemingly compromising situation by Conrad when he returns.
 Conrad begins to strangle Sylvia but is stopped by Alma.
 Conrad leaves for Brazil.
 Sylvia returns to the South.

 Sylvia meets Rev. Jacobs, a minister who runs a rural school for black children called Piney Woods School.
 The school is overcrowded, and Rev. Jacobs cannot continue on the small amount offered to blacks for education by the state.
 With the school facing closure, Sylvia volunteers to return to the North to try to raise $5,000.

 Sylvia's purse is stolen in Boston.
 A man named Dr. Vivian chases after the thief and recovers the purse.
 After running into the street to save a child from being run over, Sylvia is hit by the car herself.
-As she recovers in the hospital, she meets the owner of the car - Elena Warwick, a wealthy philanthropist.
+As she recovers in the hospital, she meets the owner of the car – Elena Warwick, a wealthy philanthropist.
 Learning of Sylvia's mission, Elena decides to give her the needed money.
 When her Southern friend Mrs. Stratton tries to discourage her, Warwick increases her donation to $50,000.
 This amount will save the school, and Sylvia returns to the South.